Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max wins the championships by using yet another technology he created allowing him to fight in a burstDrive like state

-After Makkusu wins more citizens have become insprired that they too can have equal power to that of cybervators
+After Max wins more citizens have become insprired that they too can have equal power to that of cybervators

 Spike is shown doing something ominous.